roseengineering/rfcascade/README.md

 Transmission lines are given in complex form, with the magnitude setting the impedance and the angle setting the length.
 Open or shunt stubs are given the same way.
-A component element can be enter as an impedance using the same complex form.
-Inductance and capacitance can also be entered for a component.
+A component element can be entered as an impedance using the complex form.
+It can also be entered as an inductance or capacitance.
 To do so add a 'h' suffix for inductance or a 'f' for capacitance.

 After the '-unilateral' operator is used, it resets gs, gl, zs, and zl.